talmeym/regurgitator-core/README.md

 regurgitator uses the following set of constructs / concepts to provide it's processing:
 - ``parameter type`` each parameter has a type, which dictates how it is represented, as well as how it can be merged with another parameter. provided types include ``STRING`` ``NUMBER`` and ``DECIMAL`` along with list and set types
-- ``value builder`` using the ``build-parameter`` step, aggregate the values of many parameters into one. provided builders include support for popular templating engines.
+- ``value builder`` aggregates the values of many parameters into one. provided builders include support for popular templating engines.
 - ``value processor`` all steps that involve parameters can have extra processing wired in, to alter their initial value after it has been created, built or generated
 - ``rule-behaviour`` rules determine how ``decision`` steps choose which child step to execute; their behaviour govern what to do if more than rule passes
 - ``condition-behaviour`` all conditions for a rule must be met before it passes. each condition has behaviour to govern how they are evaluated